scripting/podcastBuilder/worknotes.md

+#### 12/4/24; 11:00:50 AM by DW

+Added support for <webmaster> in feed, needed by https://www.listennotes.com/rss-viewer/.

+Had the two apps use the podcastbuilder package from NPM, not from the local disk.

 #### 9/13/24; 10:06:35 AM by DW

 Include a link to the RSS feed in the head section of the template for show notes.